rritec/powerbi/Notebooks/more/Embed By Using Excel, PBIX and PowerPoint.md

 12. Now Open Scott Data file in excel

-13. Add One Row with Any details and save it
+13. Add One Row in Emp Table with Any details and save it

   ![image](https://user-images.githubusercontent.com/20516321/220102841-59c0aff6-7930-47dd-a585-d8a8bbdb952d.png)